How to write a prioritized To Do List,

 If too many tasks have a high priority, run through the list again and demote the less important ones.
 Once you have done this, rewrite the list in priority order.

-To use your To-Do List, simply work your way through it in order, dealing with the A priority tasks first, then the Bs, then the Cs, and so on.
+To use your list, simply work your way through it in order, dealing with the A priority tasks first, then the Bs, then the Cs, and so on.
 As you complete tasks, tick them off or strike them through.

-You can use To-Do Lists in different ways in different situations.
-For instance, if you're in a sales-type role, a good way to motivate yourself is to keep your To-Do List relatively short, and aim to complete it every day.
+What you put on your list and how you use it will depend on your situation.
+For instance, if you're in a sales-type role, a good way to motivate yourself is to keep your list relatively short, and aim to complete it every day.

-Many people find it helpful to spend, say, 10 minutes at the end of the day, organizing tasks on their To-Do List for the next day.
+Many people find it helpful to spend, say, 10 minutes at the end of the day, organizing tasks on their list for the next day.

 Once you're comfortable using To-Do Lists, you can start differentiating between urgency and importance.